top of page

 Bird Housing Program

-Many small birds such as chickadees and nuthatches prefer to nest in tree cavities–a scarce resource in urban Eastlake.
+Many small birds such as chickadees nest in tree cavities–a scarce resource in urban Eastlake.
 So we built 13 cedar birdhouses and installed them across Eastlake in time for the Spring nesting season.
 Two of the boxes hosted successful broods last year.
+We're planning another installation in 2026.
+Stay tuned!

 Native Seed Libraries